aetb/trfp/README.md

 6. The resulting vtm dataframe can be averaged in any way desired.
 Simple time-binning and naive azimuthal averaging are demonstrated in `9day_analysis.ipynb`.

+## Sept 2020 Updates

+Run 1 final cleanup occurred at the beginning of September 2020 (currently ongoing).
+The goal is to clean up old files, sort them, and collapse them into relatively few active analysis scripts.
+These can then be ported into `gm2fieldpy` and `trfp` can be committed and saved for posterity, but leave active development.